Drathveloper/uslogs/README.md

     slog.SetDefault(logger)

     // Log something
-    logger.Info("Hello from uslog!", "status", "ok", "count", 42) }
+    logger.Info("Hello from uslogs!", "status", "ok", "count", 42) }
 ```

 ### Configuration Options
-You can customize the handler using built-in uslog.LogWriterOption that includes:
+You can customize the handler using built-in uslogs.LogWriterOption that includes:
 *   `WithWriter`: Sets the writer to be used for output.
 Defaults to `os.Stdout`.
 *   `WithTimestamp`: Sets if timestamps should be included in the output.
 Defaults to `false`.
 *   `WithLevel`: Sets the minimum log level to be logged.
 Defaults to `slog.InfoLevel`.